-The NISSAN Vehicle Immobilizer System (NVIS) will not allow the engine to start without the use of a registered NVIS key.
+The Nissan Vehicle Immobilizer System (NVIS) will not allow the engine to start without the use of a registered NVIS key.

-If the engine fails to start using a registered NVIS key (for example, when interference is caused by another NVIS key, an automated toll road device or automatic payment device on the key ring), restart the engine using the following procedures:
+If the engine fails to start using a registered NVIS key (for example, when interference is caused by another NVIS key, an automated toll road device or automated payment device on the key ring), restart the engine using the following procedures:

 - 1. Leave the ignition switch in the ON position for approximately 5 seconds. - 2.
 Turn the ignition switch to the OFF or LOCK position, and wait approximately 5 seconds. - 3.
-Repeat steps 1 and 2. - 4.
-Restart the engine while holding the device (which may have caused the interference) separate from the registered NVIS key.
+Repeat step 1 and 2. - Restart the engine while holding the device (which may have caused the interference) separate from the registered NVIS key.

-If the no start condition re-occurs, NISSAN recommends placing the registered NVIS key on a separate key ring to avoid interference from other devices.
+If the no start condition re-occurs, Nissan recommends placing the registered NVIS key on a separate key ring to avoid interference from other devices.

-Statement related to Section 15 of FCC Rules for NISSAN Vehicle Immobilizer System (CONT ASSY - IMMOBILIZER, ANT ASSY - IMMOBILIZER)
+Statement related to section 15 of FCC rules for Nissan Vehicle Immobilizer System (CONT ASSY - IMMOBILIZER, ANT ASSY - IMMOBILIZER)